DMMDA: General synthetic information

 Sodium borohydride usually is not used as a reducing agent due to it being much stronger than sodium cyanoborohydride; this usually results in side products in addition to DMMDA.
 Reductive aminations are exothermic reactions.
 Thus it is necessary to employ different methods of cooling the reaction mixture to prevent overheating; this can be accomplished by using a large amount of solvent or an ice bath, for example.
 The use of a mercury amalgam is unsafe due to mercury's well-known toxic effects on the central nervous system.
 In addition to peracetic acid, other peroxy acids can be used for the peroxy acid oxidation of isoapiole and other analogues of isoallylbenzene in general.
 For example, combining nitric acid with hydrogen peroxide would result in the same reaction.

 History

 DMMDA was first described in the scientific literature by Alexander Shulgin and colleagues by 1967.
+Subsequently, it was described in greater detail by Shulgin in his book PiHKAL (Phenethylamines I Have Known and Loved) in 1991.